meder411/Spherical-Package/README.md

 sudo apt install libcgal-dev libopenexr-dev
 ```

-Once these packages are installed, you can install the Python dependencies with:
+Once these packages are installed, you can should the Python dependencies.
+I recommend using a conda or virtualenv environment at the very least.
+All of this code expects Python3.6+.
+Once you have your environment activated, install the Python dependencies with:

 ```
 pip install -r requirements.txt